achouchane/openai-python-desktop/README.md

 # openai-python-desktop
 Python desktop app using OpenAI API

-AI Chatbot using OpenAI's GPT-3.5 Turbo
+AI Chatbot using OpenAI's GPT-3.5 Turbo or GPT-4
 This Python script creates a simple graphical user interface (GUI) for interacting with an AI chatbot powered by OpenAI's GPT-3.5 Turbo model.
 The chatbot engages in a conversation with the user through a text-based interface.

 Functionality